Phone scams

 Calls impersonating government officials, telecom operators, financial institutions, utility services, and other organizations.

 A fake meeting.
-A fake “CFO.”
+A counterfeit "chief financial officer."

 An online fraud scheme involving foreign nationals has been uncovered in Almaty.